 The only thing to be careful of in this mode is text entry; when you go to write something, be sure to disable Quick Nav, or you may find your focus jumping all over the place as each letter you press is interpreted as a command instead of a character.
 Note that this only applies if you arrowed or flicked to a form field.
 If you tabbed to a field, you can simply start typing, since Quick Nav will automatically turn itself off.

 New Macs do not have this enabled by default.
-Open the VoiceOver Utility with vo-f8 (or vo-function-8 if you're using a Mac with a Touch Bar), go to Commanders in the table, choose Quick Nav, and check the "Enable single-key webpage navigation when using Quick Nav" checkbox.
+Open the VoiceOver Utility with vo-f8 (or vo-globe-8 if you're using a Mac with a Touch Bar), go to Commanders in the table, choose Quick Nav, and check the "Enable single-key webpage navigation when using Quick Nav" checkbox.
 You only have to do this once.
 Alternatively, you can toggle single-key webpage navigation from anywhere by pressing vo-q.

 If you would rather not deal with Quick Nav, you can use several built-in commands.
 Vo-command-h will move to the next heading, vo-command-l to the next link, vo-command-t to the next table, and more.
 This set of commands is not nearly as extensive as the set available in Quick Nav, and it cannot be customized, but it is sometimes faster and less frustrating to use, particularly for newer users.
 This way, you never accidentally leave Quick Nav on and start doing things you never intended to do.